Forecasting with Feedback: Analysis of the model

 The equilibrium concept that underlies Definition \ref{definition: equilibrium} is pure-strategy Perfect Bayesian Equilibrium (PBE).
 In equilibrium the forecaster and the DM mutually best-respond to each other, and hold correct (i.e., rational) expectations.
-The following corollary to Proposition~\ref{prop: non-strat opt forecast} shows that, under some conditions, there are two linear PBE in our model, and it characterizes the equilibrium forecasts when they exist. \begin{corollary} For $\tau^2\le \frac{1}{4}$ there exist two PBE with equilibrium forecasts $f^\dag_i=b_i^\dag+c_i^\dag\cdot\theta$, $i=1,2$.
-The coefficients are as follows. \begin{enumerate}
+The following corollary to Proposition~\ref{prop: non-strat opt forecast} shows that a linear PBE exists in our model if the uncertainty about the DM's reaction is below a threshold. \begin{corollary} For $\tau^2\le \frac{1}{4}$ there exists a linear PBE with equilibrium forecast $f^\dag(\theta_t)=b^\dag+c^\dag\cdot\theta_t$, where